nodejam/nodejam/README.md

 ./debug.sh [--es5]
 ```
 - The --es5 option will transform ES6 code to ES5, allowing you to run on stable node.
+- The --no-compile will skip compilation.
+- The --watch option will monitor the folder for changes and compile automatically.

 For production
 ```